openworld42/Cellolution/README.md

 <br/>

+###How to run it:
-**How to run it:** download the newest Github release **cellolutionVxxx.jar** file into a new directory (suggestion: "Cellolution") cause it will save its state in a JSON file and call it from the command line within this directory using
+Download the newest Github release **cellolutionVxxx.jar** file into a new directory (suggestion: "Cellolution") cause it will save its state in a JSON file and call it from the command line within this directory using

 **java -jar cellolutionVxxx.jar**

 where **xxx** is the current version.
 You need a Java runtime/JDK installed (**Linux**: simply use your package manager, **Windows/macOS/others**: download and install JDK from [here](https://openjdk.java.net/)).<br/>

-You may also build it from scratch using Ant and the build.xml.<br/>
+You may also build it from scratch using Ant and the build.xml file.<br/>

 **Apache 2.0 licensed**.<br/>